rcarmo/onepage-by-spec/decisions.md

 ## 11. Arrow Key Rendering in Key Indicator
 - **Rationale**: To improve the visual representation of arrow key presses.
 - **Implementation**: Arrow key presses are rendered as Unicode glyphs (←, →, ↑, ↓) in the key indicator.
+The indicator also supports multiple simultaneous key presses.

 ## 10. Documentation and User Instructions
 - **Rationale**: To assist users in understanding dashboard functionalities.